GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/sqlserver-alwayson/README.md

-## SQL Server Always On Groups example
+## SQL Server Always On Groups blueprint

-This is an example of building [SQL Server Always On Availability Groups](https://cloud.google.com/compute/docs/instances/sql-server/configure-availability) using Fabric modules.
+This is an blueprint of building [SQL Server Always On Availability Groups](https://cloud.google.com/compute/docs/instances/sql-server/configure-availability) using Fabric modules.
 It builds a two node cluster with a fileshare witness instance in an existing VPC and adds the necessary firewalling.

 ![Architecture diagram](https://cloud.google.com/compute/images/sqlserver-ag-architecture.svg)